stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Mr Dalio argues: “In order to be successful, we have to have independent thinkers — so independent that they’ll bet against the consensus."
 And to do that, “You have to put your honest thoughts on the table.”
 Then, the best ideas rise to the top.

-Modern use of the term radical transparency dates back to 1994 and the rise of the internet.
-It was later introduced by a Foreign Affairs article in 2001, when considering the potential of ICT to drive economic growth in developing regions.

 ## Millennials and Radical Transparency

 Millennials have their own take on the value of radical transparency - as consumers, and as employees.